 There are also a couple of images of Jordan on the front, just in case you weren’t sure which player kickstarted the concept of patches.

-It’s somewhat basic compared to the multitude of special patches that are released in the modern era, but it’s still a real piece of sporting history.
-As an experimental piece, the edges are susceptible to damage, as well as the lining of the patch itself.
+It’s somewhat basic compared to the many special patches released in the modern era, but it’s still a real piece of sporting history.
+As an experimental piece, the edges are susceptible to damage and the lining of the patch itself.

-If you didn’t know, this is the earliest Jordan card you’ll be able to find, produced by the little known Star Company.
-It’s not considered to be his official rookie card by any measure, which is why it’s given the XRC designation.
+If you didn’t know, this is the earliest Jordan card you’ll be able to find, produced by the little-known Star Company.
+It’s not considered his official rookie card by any measure, which is why it’s given the XRC designation.
 (Extended Rookie Card.)

 The card features a deep red border, with a good action shot of Jordan dominating in his classic Chicago Bulls jersey.
 He also has Rookie of the Year (#288) and Olympic team (#195) variants, although we’d stick to the base card if you’re looking for an investment piece on the market.